gavinshelley3/node-express-react-todo/tutorials/2-Front-End.md

 ## Creating and reading items

-Currently, the front end in `src/Home.vue` initializes items in a local array called `items`.
+Currently, the front end initializes items in a local array called `items`.
 We need to modify this so that it instead gets the list of items from the back end.
 We also need to use the back end to create items.